Queen Ethelburga's Collegiate: Rugby

 Queen Ethelburga's rugby union first team secured the 2015 British Colleges National Cup.

 Some former students have been selected for the England Counties U18 Squad.

 In July 2019, The Faculty of Queen Ethelburga's student Suva Ma'asi was signed by The Cornish Pirates Rugby Team.

 In April 2019, The Faculty of Queen Ethelburga's student Joseph Sawdon was selected to represent the 2019 ISRFC Lambs South Africa Touring Squad.

 In 2021, The Faculty of Queen Ethelburga's student Jason Qareqare made his professional debut for Castleford Tigers Rugby League Team.

 Netball

 Students from the school have been selected for the Netball Europe Championship.
 They have also been selected as part of the Leeds Rhinos U17 and U19 squads.
 In 2018, the U18 Netball squad won the Independent Schools Association National Netball Cup.

 Cricket

 In 2016, Yorkshire County Cricket Club agreed to a partnership with the school which includes the creation of a joint cricket academy for 16 to 19-year-old players.

 In 2018, The Faculty of Queen Ethelburga's student Dominic Leech was selected to represent England U19 Squad, and in August 2020 made his first-class debut with Yorkshire Country Cricket Club.

 In June 2021, The Faculty of Queen Ethelburga's student Harry Crawshaw made his debut for Durham in the 2021 T20 Blast.

-In November 2021 Harry Crawshaw was selected to represent England and Wales Cricket Board U19 Young Lions squad in their Sr Lanka tour in November 2021.
+Crawshaw was selected to represent England and Wales Cricket Board U19 Young Lions on their tour to Sri Lanka in November 2021.